 5.3 POSSIBLE SANCTIONS FOR VIOLATING THE CODE OF CONDUCT

 The sanctions are considered and applied by the Chair of the Board and one of the Warrantti’s “hyvis”.
 The possible sanctions for violating the Code of Conduct include but are not limited to:

-The purpose of the ocial warning is to immediately address the situation/violation with the person accused to prevent it happening again.
-If the behavior continues after the warning, Warrantti ry reserves the right to impose further disciplinary actions, up to and including a ban to volunteer at Warrantti ry and termination of membership.
+The purpose of the official warning is to immediately address the situation/violation with the person accused to prevent it from happening again.
+If the behavior continues after the warning, Warrantti ry reserves the right to impose further disciplinary actions, up to and including a ban from volunteering at Warrantti ry and termination of membership.
 By giving the warning, Warrantti ry points out the inappropriate behavior and gives the person a chance to change their behavior before any further actions.

 A person can be seen as unfit to have access to Warrantti ry’s premises.
 The ban’s length can be anything from one week to a permanent ban.

 A ban to volunteer, work or have a position of trust at Warrantti ry